-- In order that Members have the opportunity to consider the best approach for the CTR scheme for 2020/21 (including the proposal for no change), 4 options have been presented.
+- 3.1 In order that Members can consider the best approach for the CTR scheme for 2020/21 (including the proposal for no change), 4 options are presented.
 These are: - 1.
-Maintain the present level of support i.e. limiting the level of support at 85% of the Council Tax for a Band A property. - 2.
+Maintain the present level of support i.e. limiting the level of support at 85% of the Council Tax for a Band A property - 2.
 Limiting the maximum level of support from 2020/21 to 82.5% - 3.
 Aligning the CTR scheme to reflect some of the changes made to Housing Benefit - 4.
 Changing the method of assessment for UC/CTR cases